DzakwanDawsie/DzakwanDawsie/README.md

 ### Introduction

 Hello, I'm Dzakwan Dawsie, Born in Indonesia May 27, 2001.
-Just a Software Engineer with an affinity for Php, NodeJS, Android Native, Kotlin.
+Just a Software Engineer with an affinity for PHP, NodeJS, Android Native, Kotlin.
 Have interest to Game Development, Artificial Intelligence, Machine Learning, and Computer Vision.

 - 🔭 I’m currently working @ Anilo Adikarya Sentosa
 - 🌱 I’m currently learning about Android Development to be expert